tmuxweb/tarheel/pages/home.md

 layout: home
 permalink: "/"
 title: "👋 I'm Tom, <strong>UX/UI & digital designer</strong> from Croatia."
-description: "Over the course of my career, I've provided my design services to a variety of businesses and startups across various fields, such as digital health, web3, telematics, data, IoT, digital marketing etc. From the initial sketch to the final result, I strive to deliver the highest quality standard of work that aligns with every business objective.
-I specialize in UX/UI, brand design and strategy, general digital design and concept development for any digital platform and media.
+description: "I help startups and businesses in resolving user retention issues and improving the user experience of their digital products.
+Over the course of my career, I've provided my design services across various fields, such as digital health, web3, telematics, data, IoT, digital marketing etc. I specialize in UX/UI, branding, general digital design and concept development for any digital platform and media.
 Clear and succinct in communication, pragmatic and resourceful in problem solving; if I can't figure it out - I figure it out."
-meta_description: "Tom Mavic - digital health product designer"
+meta_description: "Tomislav Mavrovic - digital designer"
-meta_title: Tom Mavic - digital health product designer
+meta_title: Tomislav Mavrovic - digital designer
 subscribe: false

 projects: